 But Father Capodanno’s story doesn’t end there.
 Since May of 2002, an effort to canonize Capodanno has been pushed through the highest levels of the Catholic Church.
 A petition effort led by a group called Mission Capodanno was received in the Vatican by 2004.

 In 2006, Capodanno was declared a Servant of God by Archbishop Edwin F. O'Brien of the Archdiocese for the Military Services in Washington, DC.
 The case for his beatification – the process of making him a saint of the Catholic Church – continues.

-A Florida woman who had been fighting multiple sclerosis read the story of Father Capodanno and prayed for his intervention in 2017.
+A Florida woman who had been fighting multiple sclerosis read the story of the Grunt Padre and prayed for his intervention in 2017.
 Within two years all her brain lesions were gone.
 The Vatican sent Dr. Andrea Ambrosi, to meet with the Bishop of Palm Beach who found that all the facts in the case were true, and the miracle was attributed to Capodanno, one more necessary step to sainthood.